 - In the United States, the overall dropout rate for undergraduate college students is 40%.

-- The United States ranks 19th in graduation rates among 28 countries in OECD studies
+- The United States ranks 19th in graduation rates among 28 countries in OECD studies.

-- In 2018, 69% of 2018 high school graduates between 16-24 years old were enrolled in colleges or universities.
+- In 2018, 66.9% of all male high school graduates between 16-24 years old were enrolled in colleges or universities.

 - 40% of college dropouts have parents who didn’t finish college.

-- 34 million Americans over 25 years of age have some college credit
+- 34 million Americans over 25 years of age have some college credit.

-- In 2019, fewer than half of Americans between the age of 25 and 35 obtained any credentials beyond a high school diploma
+- In 2019, fewer than half of Americans between the age of 25 and 35 obtained any credentials beyond a high school diploma.

 - Students with the highest student loans are less likely to drop out than those without loans or with smaller loans.

 - Students aged 19 or under are the age group least likely to drop out of college.

 - The cost of dropping out of college measured by lost earnings is $3.8 billion in a single year.